soichiroy/bmlogit/README.md

 ```

 There is a set multinomial coefficients for each level of the outcome
 (relative to baseline).
-Here there are six coefficients for each of
+Here there are coefficients for each of those
-those levels: 5 levels of age, 1 for gender, and 3 for rurality.
+levels: 5 levels of age, 1 for gender, and 13 for rurality.

 <img src="man/figures/README-coef-bmlogit-emlogit-1.png" width="100%" />